 - Hugging your luggage.
 Don’t keep your handbag or briefcase on your lap, it looks awkward and uncomfortable and distracts from what you’re saying.

 - Laughing too loudly or acting over-familiar.
 This could put interviewers off as much as being quiet and unapproachable, no one likes an overconfident candidate.

-Finally, if you are nervous about interviews, then remember you can always contact us for advice.
+Finally, if you’re nervous about interviews, then remember you can always contact us here at Ceek Recruitment for advice.
 We will be able to tell you more about the company your interview is with, what clothing would be appropriate and the kind of questions you’re likely to be asked.
 It never hurts to be well prepared!